7dorm/ScreenTranslator/README.md

 # Screen Translator

-A web-based application to detect, extract, and translate English text from images and videos, with a focus on extensibility and real-time processing.
+A web-based application to detect, extract, and translate English text from images, with a focus on extensibility and real-time processing.

 ## Features
-- **Text Detection**: Uses YOLOv5 to identify text regions in images/videos.
+- **Text Detection**: Uses YOLOv5 to identify text regions in images.
 - **Text Correction**: Corrects misrecognized text (e.g., "th3@pple" → "the apple") using local dictionaries or Datamuse API.
 - **Translation**: Translates detected English text to Russian via Google Translate (deep-translator).
 - **Web Interface**: Simple Flask-based UI for file uploads and result display.
 - **REST API**: Supports media processing with configurable parameters.
 - **Extensibility**: Modular architecture for adding new language models or detection modules.
-- **Video Processing**: Planned feature to process videos with bounding boxes and translations.
+- **Video Processing**: Planned feature to process with bounding boxes and translations.

 ## Installation